 Per Gainful Employment guidelines, if the number of students who completed a Gainful Employment program during the award year was less than ten, the school cannot disclose median loan debt and on-time completion rate for privacy reasons.
+Additionally, Illinois Institute of Technology's accreditor does not require the calculation of job placement rates and therefore the university was unable to disclose such rates.

-This information is current and accurate as of the date of this publication.
+As of July 2019, schools are no longer required to disclose these details starting in July 2020.
+Thus, the above information is for reference.
+Gainful Employment regulations may change after the date of this publication.
 The most current information related to Gainful Employment Programs may be found on the Graduate Admission website at admissions.iit.edu/graduate.